ihcsim/sbsearch/README.md

 # sbsearch

 `sbsearch` is a [Harvester support bundle][1] tool that search for keywords in the resource logs and displayed them in chronological order.
+It uses the [`grep` crate](https://crates.io/crates/grep) for fast searching and the [`ratatui` crate](https://docs.rs/ratatui/latest/ratatui/) for terminal user interface.

 ![screenshot of the sbsearch tui displaying resource logs output](./img/tui.png)